ARCHIVE storage engine produces

 SELECT statements during insertion

-are used.
 To achieve better compression, you can use

 OPTIMIZE TABLE or

 REPAIR TABLE.
 The number of rows in

 Section 220.127.116.11, “REPAIR TABLE Syntax”, and

 A forum dedicated to the